tilt-dev/tilt.build/docs/rollout/shiny-feature.md

 ---
-title: Capture Attention with a Shiny Feature
+title: Capture Attention with a Tilt-enabled Shiny Feature
 layout: rollout
 ---

-## Leverage a shiny feature to catch user attention
+## Leverage a Tilt-enabled shiny feature to catch user attention

-Tilt is a powerful tool with a lot of functionality and benefits.
+Tilt is a powerful tool that allows you, as the DevEx person, to offer an optimized developer experience for your team.
+You may be tempted to get everything right before rolling out Tilt to users.
+But just as you should [focus on a small set of users to start](../rollout/focus), spend effort on delivering just one or at most two Tilt-enabled functionalities that will really wow your users.
+Users are already bogged down during a busy work day, often switching between many devl tools.
+So catch their attention with a new shiny feature that your new Tilt-focused DevEx platform provides.

+## Polish the shiny feature

+Tilt out the box already provides an elevated user experience, such as a streamlined web UI consolidating all parts of your app.
+But the real magic of Tilt lies in the [Tiltfile](..tiltfile_concepts), allowing for a truly customized unique experience, different from any other company, or even any other team within your company.
+Invest in the extra effort to polish a shiny feature that really stands out, beyond what was previously possible prior to rolling out out Tilt.
+This typically means

+# Shiny ideas

+- Extensions

+- extensions

 The [transition guide](../rollout/introduce-tilt) and [in-product onboarding](../rollout/in-product-onboarding) provide methodical ways to ease some of this complexity.
 But especially with folks that are bogged down during a busy work day, it's helpful to catch a user's attention with a shiny feature early on during onboarding, in order to really get them interested in seeing how Tilt significantly improves their workflow.

 As the DevEx person deploying Tilt, consider leading with a short 2 minute demo in an introductory meeting.
 Or embedding a gif in an introductory email.
 Really catch the attention of folks early on.